lorien/grab/docs/en/source/index.rst

 Grab documentation
 ==================

-Grab is a python framework for building site scrapers.
-The Grab library consists of two main interfaces:
+Grab is a python framework for building web scrapers.
+The Grab consists of two main parts:

-1) Grab.
-The main interface to configure network requests and to handle network responses.
-2) Grab::Spider.
-A more complex interface to build asynchronous site scrapers.
-The Spider interface has many commonalities with the Scrapy interface.
-The main benefits of Spider are an asynchronous concurrent request engine, and an internal design that forces you to organize scraping logic in to well structured blocks.
+1) Grab - API to create single network request and process result of response.
+2) Grab::Spider - API to create crawler i.e. class that contains methods (handlers)
+to process each spawned network request.
+Grab:Spider allows you to spawn asynchronous network requests.

-When to consider using the Grab API:
+When to use Grab API:

-* When you want to submit a single network request and process the response
+* If you want just to send one single network request and process the response
 * In most cases when you think to use urllib, urllib2, pycurl or requests libs.

-When Grab::Spider will probably be useful:
+When to use Grab:Spider API:

-* When you need to extract data from a web site with multiple concurrent web workers
+* If you want to extract data from a web site and you need to process pages of different types and you need to spawn multiple parallel network requests.
-* In most cases when you are thinking of using scrapy.
+* In most cases when you think about of using scrapy.

 Grab is not only a tool to build network requests and download network responses, it is also a tool to handle the data of network responses and extract information you need.
 Grab provides a flexible API to query parts of the DOM trees of HTML documents.